 Many of us wait for a grand revelation—a dramatic sign from the universe that confirms we’re on the right path.

-But those big aha moments rarely arrive.
+But those big aha moments rarely happen.

 More often, what shapes our lives are the subtle whispers of the soul.
 Small nudges.
 Quiet impulses.
-Simple desires that gently pull us in a certain direction.
+Simple desires that pull us in a certain direction.

 Sometimes these messages are surprisingly simple.